-Partisan division might hold up next virus relief package

-“We may have to think in terms of some different ways to put money in people’s pockets,” Pelosi said on MSNBC.

-Senate Majority Leader Mitch McConnell countered that his priority is to shield health providers and business owners during the pandemic from what could be “the biggest trial lawyer bonanza in history.”
-He has suggested changing the laws to let states declare bankruptcy.
+House won’t resume as planned next week due to virus risk

-In announcing the Senate’s return, McConnell said that if it is essential for doctors, nurses and grocery workers “to keep carefully manning their own duty stations, then it is essential for Senators to carefully man ours.”
+In announcing the Senate’s return, Senate Majority Leader Mitch McConnell said that if it is essential for doctors, nurses and grocery workers “to keep carefully manning their own duty stations, then it is essential for Senators to carefully man ours.”

-House Majority Leader Steny Hoyer announced on a caucus call with Democrats that the House also would be in session next week.
+Later Monday, Hoyer announced on a caucus call with Democrats that the House also would be in session next week — but pushback was swift.

-Questions quickly broke out from lawmakers on the call about the safety of returning to the crowded Capitol complex and reconvening staff amid the pandemic.
+Questions quickly broke out from lawmakers on the private call about the safety of returning to the crowded Capitol complex and reconvening staff amid the pandemic.

 While lawmakers say they want to work, many are older and in high-risk categories for contracting the virus.
 Others care for children and families.
 Most have to commute from their home states.